 The following summary should be read as an introduction to this prospectus supplement and is qualified in its entirety by, and should be read in conjunction with, the more detailed information appearing elsewhere in this prospectus supplement and the accompanying prospectus.
 You should base any decision to invest in the bonds on consideration of this prospectus supplement and the accompanying prospectus as a whole.

-Issuer State of Israel.
+Issuer State of Israel (the "State" or "Israel").

-Title of Security State of Israel Floating Rate LIBOR Bonds (Fourteenth Series).
+Title of Security State of Israel Floating Rate LIBOR Bonds (Sixteenth Series) and Floating Rate